AbdullahBinNasir/CT-Branches/README.md

 # Introduction
-In This Application User Will Be AbLE To Make Branches
+In This Application User Will Be Able To Make Branches

 ## Installation Commands
 Run These Commands If Apllication Is Not Running